Jeff Reynolds (sprinter)

 Jeff Reynolds (born January 25, 1966) is an American former professional sprinter.
-He won a bronze medal in the 400m at the 1991 Pan American Games, and a silver medal from running in the preliminary round of the 4x400m relay at the 1991 World Championships in Athletics.
+He won a bronze medal in the 400 m at the 1991 Pan American Games, and a silver medal from running in the preliminary round of the 4 × 400 m relay at the 1991 World Championships in Athletics.

+Reynolds was an All-American sprinter for the Kansas State Wildcats track and field team, finishing 3rd in the 400 meters at the 1989 NCAA Division I Indoor Track and Field Championships.

-He is the younger brother of Butch Reynolds, who once held the world record in the 400m.
+He is the younger brother of Butch Reynolds, who once held the world record in the 400 m.
 Butch teased his brother's racing, at one meet saying that Jeff "got out of the blocks as slow as a turtle."